PavelKryshtal/cloudtestdrive/DataScience/lab400/lab.md

   - First download the application that we will install.
 You can find it [here](./install/f100.sql).

-  To download it first click the link, then click the Download button of GIT and then Right Click "Save As" as f100.sql in your browser.
+  To download it first click the link, then click the Raw button of GIT and then Right Click "Save As" as f100.sql in your browser.
+Please open the file in a text editor to verify that it is SQL (If you see HTML tags, something went wrong).
   ![](./images/download_button.png)
   ![](./images/save_as.png)

-  - If you're in APEX, then first Log out.
+  - If you're in APEX, then first __Log out__.
+You can do this by clicking on the icon of your user (top right), then choose "Sign Out".

   - Now login to the workspace that we created earlier.